aliawan01/Pathfind/README.md

 # Pathfind ![Static Badge](https://img.shields.io/badge/License-MIT_License-green)

 ## Description
 Welcome to Pathfind!
 This project will allow you to visualize different pathfinding and maze generation algorithms in an interactive and engaging way.
-I initially created this project as a task at school but I quickly realized how it could grow into a much more versatile and feature rich tool.
+Initially, I created this project as a task at school but quickly realized how it could grow into a much more versatile and feature rich tool.
 ## Demo

 https://github.com/user-attachments/assets/f184785c-2532-432c-9c4c-0cb6777a4288